James Montgomery – Fighting in Bleeding Kansas

 Born to James and Mary Baldwin Montgomery in Austinburg, Ohio, on December 22, 1814, Montgomery later moved with his family to Kentucky in 1837, where he taught school when he grew up.
 Briefly, he was married in Kentucky, but his wife died just a short time later.
 He soon remarried, and the couple moved to Missouri in 1852, where they lived in several places awaiting the opening of the Kansas Territory.
 In 1854, he and his wife settled about five miles west of present-day Mound City, Kansas.

-When the Civil War broke out, he entered the army of the Union as Colonel of the Third Regiment Kansas Volunteer Infantry on July 24, 1861.
+In 1859, he was a candidate for representative in the Kansas Territorial Legislature but was defeated by W. R. Wagstaff.
+When the Civil War began, he was mustered into the Union Army as a colonel of the Third Kansas Infantry on July 24, 1861.
 By June 1863, Montgomery commanded his brigade in operations along the east coast that resembled his earlier “Jayhawking” raids.
+This regiment distinguished itself at the Battle of Olustee, Florida, on February 20, 1864.

-In 1864 he resigned from his commission and returned to Kansas.
+In 1864, he resigned from his commission and returned to Linn County, Kansas.
 He lived peacefully with his wife and seven children and worked as a farmer until December 6, 1871, when he died.
 He is buried in the National Cemetery in Mound City, Kansas – grave #76.

 Also See: